Partnerships for cooperation

 Contribution of this action to achieving policy priorities

 On a yearly basis, the European Commission sets common priorities and objectives to be pursued at the level of the Erasmus+ Programme in different fields of education, training, youth and sport.
-Therefore, apart from developing capacities of organisations involved in the project, partnerships for cooperation aim at contributing with their results toward achieving the priorities.
+Therefore, apart from developing capacities of organisations involved in the project, partnerships for cooperation aim at contributing toward achieving Programme priorities with their results.

 Projects are therefore requested to frame their work in relation to one or more of these priorities and to select them at application stage.
 When formulating project proposals, it is also recommended to consult the results produced by previously funded projects based on similar priorities, to ensure consistency and avoid duplications, as well as to progressively build on existent results and contribute to the joint development of the different fields.
 Useful information about funded projects can be found in the Erasmus+ Project Results Platform.

-In addition, to better link European priorities with the specific needs at national level, Erasmus+ National Agencies have the possibility to identify one or more of these European priorities as particularly relevant in their national context, in order to encourage organisations to focus their contributions in these selected areas on a given year.
+In addition, to better link European priorities with the specific needs at national level, Erasmus+ National Agencies may identify one or more of these European priorities as particularly relevant in their national context, in order to encourage organisations to focus their contributions in these selected areas on a given year.

-In 2024, Partnerships for Cooperation must address one or more of the following priority areas:
+In 2026, Partnerships for Cooperation and Small-scale Partnerships must address one or more of the following priority areas:

 Priorities applying to all Erasmus+ sectors

-Inclusion and diversity in all fields of education, training, youth and sport: the Programme will support projects that promote social inclusion and aim at improving the outreach to people with fewer opportunities, including people with disabilities and people with a migrant background, as well as people living in rural and remote areas such as outermost regions, people facing gender inequalities, socio-economic difficulties or any other potential source of discrimination based on sex, racial or ethnic origin, religion or belief, disability, age or sexual orientation.
-These projects will help addressing the barriers faced by these groups in accessing the opportunities offered by the programme, as well as contributing to creating inclusive environments that foster equity and equality, and that are responsive to the needs of the wider community.
-Under this priority, the Programme will support projects that promote educational activities and facilitate the integration of people fleeing the war in Ukraine into their new learning environments.
+Inclusion and diversity in all fields of education, training, youth and sport: The Programme will support projects that promote social inclusion and aim at improving outreach to people with fewer opportunities, including people with disabilities and people with a migrant background, people living in rural and remote areas such as outermost regions, people facing gender inequalities, socio-economic difficulties or any other potential source of discrimination based on sex, racial or ethnic origin, religion or belief, disability, age or sexual orientation.
+These projects will help address the barriers faced by these groups in accessing the opportunities offered by the programme.
+The programme will contribute to creating inclusive environments that foster equity, equality and mental health of participants.

-Environment and fight against climate change: the Programme aims to support, across all sectors, awareness-raising about the green transition, environmental and climate-change challenges.
-Priority will be given to projects aimed at developing competences in various sustainability-relevant sectors, developing green sectorial skills strategies and methodologies, as well as future-oriented curricula that better meet the needs of individuals.
-The Programme will also support the testing of innovative practices to prepare learners, staff and youth workers to become true agents of change (e.g. save resources, reduce energy use and waste, compensate carbon footprint emissions, opt for sustainable food and mobility choices, etc.).
-Priority will also be given to projects that – through education, training, youth and sport activities - enable behavioural changes for individual preferences, consumption habits, and lifestyles, in line with the New European Bauhaus initiative; develop sustainability competences of educators and education leaders and support the planned approaches of the participating organisations regarding environmental sustainability.
+Environment and fight against climate change: The Programme aims to raise awareness about the green transition, environmental and climate change challenges.
+Priority will be given to projects aimed at developing competences in sustainability-related sectors, adopting eco-friendly methods and creating future-oriented curricula tailored to individuals’ needs.
+The Programme will support the testing of innovative practices to prepare learners, staff and youth workers to become true agents of change.
+This can include efforts to conserve resources, reduce energy use and waste, offset carbon emissions, and choose sustainable food and transport options.
+Priority will also be given to projects that encourage personal and lifestyle changes and consumption habits in line with the New European Bauhaus initiative, as well as those that develop sustainability competences of educators.

 In addition to the general priorities mentioned above, the following specific priorities will be pursued in the respective sectors.